containerbuildsystem/atomic-reactor/docs/plugins.md

 Buildstep plugins are run in order, and if one plugin successfully completes or fails, the remaining buildstep plugins will not be attempted.

-The run() method must return a BuildResult instance, or raise `InappropriateBuildStepError` to indicate the next buildstep plugin in the list should be attempted.
+The run() method must raise `InappropriateBuildStepError` to indicate the next buildstep plugin in the list should be attempted.

 ## Default workflow